-Navy Announces Commitment of $6 Million to Kalaeloa Community Revitalization
+Navy Announces Commitment of $6 million to Kalaeloa Community Revitalization

 |0

-This work, Navy Announces Commitment of $6 Million to Kalaeloa Community Revitalization [Image 3 of 3], by PO2 Greg Hall, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Navy Announces Commitment of $6 million to Kalaeloa Community Revitalization, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT